RoSPA Awards – Frequently Asked Questions

 Q: Will entries that stack/combine documents to comply with the permitted limit be penalised?

-A: Entrants that do this are not following the new guidelines.
+A: Entrants that do this are not following the guidelines.
 Assessors/judges will penalise entries if it is clear that this has been done in order to comply with the limit.
-(An exception is in Section 3, when evidence of qualifications of the entrant's sources of H&S competent advice may be combined.)
+The exception is in Section 3, where evidence relating to sources of competent health and safety advice may be combined - e.g. a whole safety team’s qualification certificates/CVs.

 Q: What if we cannot provide any corporate KPIs such as audit scores?